Nail the Interview

 Don’t Panic

-One really important thing that part of the interview process is to ask questions of your own.
-Not only will this keep things from being too one-sided, but it will show your interest in the company and its goals, making you that much more memorable in what might be a sea of potential hires.
+An essential part of the interview process is to ask insightful questions yourself.
+Not only does this make the conversation more balanced, but it also demonstrates your keen interest in the company and its objectives.
+This approach can make you stand out among a pool of potential hires.

 Examples of Soft Skill interview questions